With new laptops now available for as little as £200, you might think any advice about how to buy a ‘cheap’ portable PC is redundant.

 Where to buy: cheaper

-These may have cosmetic damage or damaged packaging, but still come with a warranty and the usual consumer protection.
+Devices sold here may have cosmetic damage or damaged packaging, but they still come with a warranty and the usual consumer protection.

 You may not necessarily get an ultra-cheap laptop with such deals, but you can get one with a great specification for much less than its original price.
-The only catch in both cases is that availability varies considerably, so finding the laptop you want may take time.
+The only catch is that availability varies considerably, so finding the laptop you want may take time.

-The Currys’ ‘Clearance’ store is a good place to start.
+The Currys’ ‘Clearance’ store is also a good bet.
 It offers both old stock and newer refurbished laptops.

 Where to buy: cheapest

 The biggest bargains are found by buying second-hand.
 This carries some risk, since there’s usually no comeback with a purchase, but common sense and choosing carefully will avoid most pitfalls: